 Light enough for year-round wear

 Prone to pulling and snagging

-It’s not surprising that there was once a 2,000-person waitlist for this standout staple.
-Made from 100 percent Turkish cotton, this best-seller is plush and cozy, yet light enough that you can wear it year-round.
-Design-wise, it has two front pockets, a waist tie, and a shawl collar.
+It's not surprising that there was once a 2,000-person waitlist for this standout staple.
+Made from 100 percent Turkish cotton, our top choice is plush and cozy, yet light enough that you can wear it year-round, making it an obvious best-seller.
+Design-wise, it boasts two front pockets for holding your lounging essentials, a waist tie for keeping it nicely wrapped, and a shawl collar.

 Byrdie's former senior social media editor Kelly Gallagher is a big fan: "I love everything Parachute, including their robes," she says.
 "I actually have this robe and the Turkish waffle weave one and switch between the two, depending on the season.
 This one is definitely heavier, which makes it great for chilly mornings, and the terry material is ideal for using it right out of the shower.
 Plus, it gets softer and softer with every wash."